Lew Meehl

-Jacob "Lew" Meehl is a retired American soccer midfielder who played in the North American Soccer League, Major Indoor Soccer League and American Soccer League.
+Jacob Meehl is an American retired soccer midfielder who played in the North American Soccer League, Major Indoor Soccer League and American Soccer League.
 He coached at the collegiate level for 26 years before retiring in 2009.

 Player

 Youth

 In 1964, Meehl graduated from Frankford High School where he played both soccer and baseball.
 He attended Temple University where he played on the soccer team from 1965 to 1967.
 He was a 1965 and 1966 Honorable Mention (third team) and 1967 First Team All American.
 He graduated in 1969 and was inducted into the Temple Owls Hall of Fame in 1986.

 Professional

 In 1969, Meehl signed with the Philadelphia Spartans of the American Soccer League.
 In 1973, he moved to the Philadelphia Atoms of the North American Soccer League where he was part of the 1973 NASL championship team.
 He returned to the ASL in 1975 with the Pittsburgh Miners and the New Jersey Americans in 1976.
 In 1978, he joined the Philadelphia Fever of the Major Indoor Soccer League for one season.